Monday 19 August 1940

 Future History: Jill Arlyn Oppenheim is born in Los Angeles, California.
-Jill becomes a child actress, appearing on radio as early as 1946 and on television in "A Christmas Carol" in 1949.
-At some point her mother changes Jill's last name to something more distinctive, and as Jill St. John she becomes a top Hollywood actress, a Bond girl and marries Robert Wagner.
+Jill becomes a child actress, appearing on the radio as early as 1946 and on television in "A Christmas Carol" in 1949.
+At some point, her mother changes Jill's last name to something more distinctive, and as Jill St. John she becomes a top Hollywood actress, a Bond girl and marries Robert Wagner.
 She remains active in the film industry as of this writing.

 August 1, 1940: Two RN Subs Lost

 August 2, 1940: Operation Hurry

 August 3, 1940: Italians Attack British Somaliland

 August 4, 1940: Dueling Legends in the US

 August 7, 1940: Burning Oil Plants

 August 8, 1940: True Start of Battle of Britain